What does each type of commercial vehicle insurance cover?

 Do note that in Texas and Virginia, on-hook towing insurance is called garagekeepers legal liability insurance.
 In these two states, what is actually garagekeepers legal liability insurance (and we’ll explore next) is called storage location insurance.

 Garagekeepers legal liability coverage is optional coverage for business owners who offer towing services or operate service stations.
-It protects your customer’s vehicles when you are keeping them at a covered location for parking, storing, or to perform service.
+It protects your customer’s vehicles when you are keeping them at a covered location for parking, storing, or performing service.

-Garagekeepers legal liability insurance generally provides protection in cases when a vehicle is damaged by fire, theft, vandalism, or collision.
+Garagekeepers legal liability insurance typically protects vehicles from damage caused by fire, theft, vandalism, or collision.

-As noted, in Texas and Virginia, garagekeepers legal liability coverage is called storage location insurance.
+As noted, Texas and Virginia refer to garagekeepers legal liability coverage as storage location insurance.

 Workers’ compensation insurance is a mandatory type of insurance carried by many types of businesses.
 It’s an important type of coverage that can help cover medical costs and a portion of lost wages for an employee who becomes injured or ill on the job.

 Workers’ compensation benefits don’t end there.
-It also protects companies from being sued by employees for workplace conditions that can cause an injury or illness.
+It also shields companies from employee lawsuits regarding workplace conditions that can cause injury or illness.